 Events in Barcelona – April

-- Cursa del Corte Inglés: April 7th 2019.
+- Cursa del Corte Inglés: TBA.
 This very popular free 10k run always reaches its cap of 10,000 runners.
 Here it’s more about the encouragement and achievement than competition.
 It’s organized by the famous Spanish department store El Corte Inglés.

-- Feria de Abril (the Seville Fair): Last week of April.
+- Feria de Abril (the Seville Fair): April 26th – May 2nd 2020.
 The big Andalusian festival originating from the southern city of Seville goes yearly at the Parc del Fòrum: with flamenco shows, live music, exhibitions, a food court, and even a mini amusement park.